Mohammed-Abed-Alkareem/PIC16F877A-Sample-Circuits/README.md

 # PIC16F877A Sample Circuits Repository

 Welcome to the **PIC16F877A Sample Circuits Repository**!
-This repository provides a collection of sample circuits and example codes to help developers and enthusiasts get started with the **PIC16F877A microcontroller**.
-Whether you are a beginner exploring microcontroller programming or an advanced user working on embedded system projects, this repository aims to be a valuable resource for you.
+This repository provides a collection of sample circuits and example codes written in **Assembly** to help developers and enthusiasts get started with the **PIC16F877A microcontroller**. if you are a beginner exploring microcontroller programming, this repository aims to be a valuable resource for you.

 ---